-The Board of Directors will ensure the Code of Business Ethics and Professional Conduct is applied and, whenever necessary, will establish interpretation criteria, sending conclusions to the Audit Committee, these interpretations being communicated via the same means as the Code.
+The Board of Directors will ensure the Code of Business Ethics and Professional Conduct is applied and, whenever necessary, will establish interpretation criteria, sending conclusions to the Supervisory Board and the Legal Department, these interpretations being communicated via the same means as the Code.
 In addition, the Board of Directors will adopt any appropriate guidelines and procedures to further develop the provisions of this Code.

-The Audit Committee of Corticeira Amorim, S.G.P.S., S.A., elected by the General Meeting of this company, is the corporate body responsible for receiving and following up on reports of irregularities concerning the Code of Business Ethics and Professional Conduct, thus ensuring its application.
+The Supervisory Board of Corticeira Amorim, S.G.P.S., S.A., elected by the General Meeting of this company, is the corporate body responsible for receiving and following up on reports of irregularities concerning the Code of Business Ethics and Professional Conduct, thus ensuring its application.

-The Internal Audit Department will include in its annual plan of activities the collection of information on incidents and/or violations of the Code of Business Ethics and Professional Conduct, producing an annual report on the subject, which will be submitted to the Audit Committee for evaluation and approval.
-Once approved by the Audit Committee, it will be communicated to the Board of Directors.
+The Internal Audit Department will include in its annual plan of activities the collection of information on incidents and/or violations of the Code of Business Ethics and Professional Conduct, producing an annual report on the subject, which will be submitted to the Supervisory Board for evaluation and approval.
+Once approved by the Supervisory Board, it will be communicated to the Board of Directors.